In-App Message Delivery

 The inAppMessage

-parameter will be an appboy.InAppMessage
+parameter will be an braze.InAppMessage

-subclass or an appboy.ControlMessage
+subclass or an braze.ControlMessage

 object, each of which has various lifecycle event subscription methods.
 See the JSDocs for full documentation.

-Only one
+Only one Modal

 will return false, and the second message will not display.

 In-app messages can also be created within your site and displayed locally in real-time.
 All customization options available on the dashboard are also available locally.
-This is particularly useful for displaying messages that you wish to trigger within the app in real-time.
+This is particularly useful for displaying messages you wish to trigger within the app in real-time.
 However, analytics on these locally-created messages will not be available within the Braze dashboard.

 1